sornas/site-v2/website/pages/index_en.md

 is to promote and inspire the interest for programming, software engineering and everything related.

 We were founded in the fall of 2013 to organize code meetups where students could meet, talk and help each other with everything code related.
-We have since continued to develop and now we arrange several types of activities such as study visits, workshops, lectures, GameJams, programming competitions and of course code meetups.
+We have since continued to develop and we now arrange several types of activities such as study visits, workshops, lectures, Game Jams, programming competitions and of course code meetups every Tuesday at 5 pm. <a href="http://lithehack.se/">Lithehack</a>, usually located on Campus Norrköping, can nowadays be found online for more "traditional" coding help (kodstugor).

 <div id="introduction">
 	<div class="intro-card">